 What is it?

-Mediation is a widely used type of Alternative Dispute Resolution (ADR) process where a neutral third party, called a mediator, helps parties negotiate a mutually acceptable agreement.
+Mediation is a widely used type of Alternative Dispute Resolution (ADR) process where a neutral third party, called a mediator, helps parties to identify issues, assess options, and negotiate a mutually acceptable agreement to resolve their dispute.
 Mediation is a flexible, straightforward and often very efficient method to resolving IP disputes.

 While mediation can be ordered by court, it is often a voluntary process whereby disputing parties agree to negotiate an outcome with help from a mediator.
-Parties can discuss the suitability of mediation as a method to resolve their IP dispute and agree to participate in the process via different ways, including communicating directly through telephone discussions, email correspondence or instructing their legal representatives to do so.
+Parties can discuss the suitability of mediation as a method to resolve their IP dispute and agree to participate in the process in different ways, including communicating directly through telephone discussions, email correspondence or instructing their legal representatives that they would like to try mediation to resolve their dispute.

-Mediation is an attractive option for parties that:
+Mediation is an attractive option for parties who:

 When is mediation not appropriate?